plotly/dash-labs/docs/03-TemplateLayoutSystem.md

 > Note: When using a template based on Dash Bootstrap Components, it's recommended to use `dbc.Container` as the top-level layout component, and to assign the template's children as the children of the `dbc.Container`.
 See https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout/ for more information.
 Similarly, when using a template based on Dash Design Kit, it's recommended to use `ddk.App` as the top-level layout component, and to assign the template's children as the children of the `ddk.App`.

 ## template and app.callback integration
 For convenience, `@app.callback` accepts an optional `template` argument.
 When provided, `@app.callback` will automatically add the provided input and output components to the template.
-Because of the information that `@app.callback` already has access to, it can choose reasonable defaults for each component's `role` and `label`.
+Because of the information that `@app.callback` already has access to, it can choose reasonable defaults for each component's `location` and `label`.
 Because the components will be added to the template, it becomes possible to construct components inline in the `@app.callback` definition, rather than constructing them above and assigning them to local variables.
 With these conveniences, the example above becomes:

 [demos/template_system2.py](demos/template_system2.py)